QuikRead go CRP for the USA

 - Maintenance-free instrument

 Test results should never be used alone, without a complete clinical evaluation.
 For professional use.
 Not for point-of-care.
-Read more: QuikRead go CRP for the USA: Risks
+Read more: QuikRead go CRP for the USA > Risks and limitations of the procedure

 Test results should never be used alone, without a complete clinical evaluation.
 For professional use.
 Not for point-of-care.